privacybydesign/irma_keyshare_webclient/README.md

 ### Arguments

  * `--keyshare_server_url`: specifies the URL of the keyshare server to use
- * `--scheme_manager_name`: name of the scheme manager that this keyshare server is associated to
- * `--scheme_manager_url` (optional): url of the scheme manager.
-Used to generate a QR that the IRMA app can scan to install this scheme mananger.
-(If absent, this QR will not be shown.)
  * `--api_server_url`: url of the [API server](https://github.com/privacybydesign/irma_api_server) to use for issuing and verifying email attributes
  * `--api_web_url` (optional): url of the disclosing or issuance HTML popup for for [irma_js](https://github.com/privacybydesign/irma_js).
 (If absent, will be derived from the `--api_server_url` parameter.)
  * `--irma_js` (optional): url of the [irma_js](https://github.com/privacybydesign/irma_js) client.
 (If absent, will be derived from the `--api_server_url` parameter.)